-In general, regular faculty and staff with at least a 50 percent appointment and their dependents are able to participate in the health and dental insurance offered here at the university.
+In general, regular faculty and staff with at least a 50 percent appointment and their dependents can participate in the university's health and dental insurance.

-Dual University of Iowa employed spouses/partners and any children may not double insure each other or dependents under the plans where the university contributes towards the cost of the plans.
+The Dual University of Iowa employed spouses/partners, and any children may not double insure each other or dependents under the plans where the university contributes to the plans' cost.
 This includes the health, dental, and accidental death and dismemberment insurance policies—an individual may only be included once under these policies.

 The Internal Revenue Service (IRS) has determined that if an employer allows employees to insure dependent children past the age of 26 who do not qualify as the employee’s tax dependents, there is a value that must be added to the employee’s taxable salary when reporting income earned on the annual W-2.
 More information can be found on the taxable health insurance page.
-The university requires information for children over the age of 26 on an annual basis (twice a year for students) to confirm eligibility due to student or disabled status as well as tax dependent status.
+The university requires information for children over the age of 26 on an annual basis (twice a year for students) to confirm eligibility due to student or disabled status and tax dependent status.

 There are also potential tax implications for covering a domestic partner.
 The domestic partner information page contains more information.